 Trade and other receivables were pledged as security for overdraft facilities of the company.
-At year end the company had an overdraft.

 Exposure to credit risk

 Trade receivables inherently expose the company to credit risk, being the risk that the company will incur financial loss if customers fail to make payments as they fall due.